 Third, the touch screen doesn’t work as cleanly or effortlessly as previous models.

-That being said, it could probably be fixed with a firmware update, so it’s not a deal-breaker.
+That being said, it has been improved with recent firmware updates, so it’s not a deal-breaker.

 And the last thing that we’re not completely happy about with the GoPro HERO 9 Black is that it isn’t compatible with older GoPro HERO batteries or the HERO 8 Black media mod.